 Job Opportunity: PFH Investigator - Middle

-Anyone interested in applying for this position should send their resume and proof of education to Lillian P. Watson Lillian.P.Watson@tn.gov or fax it to 615-532-9940.
-Resumes should be submitted by the deadline of close of business on August 16, 2018.
+Anyone interested in applying for this position should send their resume and proof of education to Melissa Haggard at Melissa.A.Haggard@tn.gov.
+Resumes should be submitted by the deadline of close of business on July 21, 2021.

-If your name appears on the Tennessee Department of Health Abuse Registry, the Protection from Harm Registry or on the Substantiated Investigations Records Inquiry (SIRI) database that is maintained by the Department of Intellectual and Developmental Disabilities, or the Felony Offender Registry that is maintained by the State of Tennessee, we cannot consider you for employment in this position.
+If your name appears on the Tennessee Department of Health Abuse Registry, we cannot consider you for employment in this position.